Thanks For Visiting The OLDN Website!

 The curriculum utilized at OLDN is teacher created and follows the national standards for early childhood learning as well as the common core standards for academic achievement.
 An emphasis on Early Childhood reading readiness is presented in every classroom with strategies and curriculum that follows the National Reading Panel and the International Reading Association's guidelines.
 Teachers have been trained in reading specialties that include phonemic awareness, phonics, comprehension, fluency, and vocabulary.
 In addition to reading readiness, a strong emphasis is placed on math and science skills beginning with numbers, shapes, and interesting topics including weather, animals and insects, plants, and various experiments.
 Children are encouraged to explore and participate in all learning as learning is interactive.
 Physical development and good healthy eating habits are emphasized in physical education activities and nutritional guidance.
 The development of large and small motor skills are promoted through organized and selective activities.
 Children are encouraged to use their imaginations through dramatic play and creative art.

-At OLDN, children are taught Bible stories and prayers.
+At OLDN, all employees are experienced in sharing the love of Jesus and teaching biblical principles to young children.
+They are taught Bible stories and prayers.
 Preschoolers and Kindergarteners attend chapel once a week where the OLDN chaplain encourages them to sing and participate in interactive Bible learning.
 Parents are welcome to attend.

 The curriculum at OLDN exceeds the basic standard recommendations as our philosophy is in agreement with the latest brain-based educational research that Early Childhood, birth-age 6, is where great learning takes place.
 What a child learns in these years remains with them a lifetime!
 Every child deserves a great beginning!